pbeaucage/AFL-hardware/LoaderV2Docs/index.md

 ## Build Options

-The AFL system can be built in different configurations with different supoprt hardware depending on your specific needs:
+The AFL system can be built in different configurations with different support hardware depending on your specific needs:

 1. **Pneumatic Controller** can be either a Nordson EFD Ultimus regulator, or a McMaster-Carr regulator (which requires a 0-10 V digital out on the system).
 We suggest the McMaster-Carr option if you are comfortable with custom electronics

 2. **Relay Control** can be done with one of:
-a. a Pi-Plates RELAYplate attached to a Raspberry Pi, powered by a Pi-Plates POWERplate2.
+   - A Pi-Plates RELAYplate attached to a Raspberry Pi, powered by a Pi-Plates POWERplate2.
 (Collectively, the "classic electronics module")
-b. a LabJack RB12 connected to a LabJack T4 device.
+   - A LabJack RB12 connected to a LabJack T4 device.
 Slightly more robust control, but a separate device, more components, substantially higher cost.
-c. a generic USB relay board from Amazon.
+   - A generic USB relay board from Amazon.
 Performance of this alternative is not well tested.

 ## Manufacturing Methods